magao-x/handbook/operating/software/apps/network.md

 remoteHost=resolvable_name
 localPort=X
 remotePort=Y
+compression=true-or-false
 ```

 Where
 - `resolvable_name` is an ip address or host name.
 This can include a user name `user@` at the beginning if needed.
 - `X` denotes the integer local port number.
 - `Y` denotes the integer remote port number
+- `true-or-false` should be either `true` or `false`, and specifies whether this tunnel will use compression, see below.

 This results in `ssh` being started with